 Having had many excellent resident conductors during its history, since 2009 this position of Musical Director has been held by Jeff Rimmer.
 Born into a musical family Jeff’s rich and varied experiences, not to mention his infectious enthusiasm, have enabled him to raise the standard of the Southport Orchestra to new heights.
-He is ably supported by the orchestra’s leader, Melanie Foster.

-In 2019 Jeff celebrates a total of 10 continuous years as the orchestra’s resident conductor.
+In 2019 Jeff celebrated a total of 10 continuous years as the orchestra’s resident conductor.
 Jeff says: “Whilst Musical Director for Southport Orchestra I have seen it go from strength to strength.
 We have been on a journey together playing a wide and demanding repertoire that has seen our membership grow.
 This could not have been achieved without the support of an excellent team of members and helpers.
 Crucially we also gain a great deal of encouragement from our following of regular and enthusiastic concert-goers with audiences of 700 not uncommon, particularly for our summer concerts.
 Our talented group of musicians continue to set new standards and exceed expectations and we have a lot of exciting plans for the future.
 I am so proud to be the conductor of this superb group of musicians.”

 The orchestra currently has a membership of around 55 players, some of whom joined many years ago with others only having taken the plunge in the past year.
 Several of the players are private music tutors while some members played instruments when they were younger, took long breaks to concentrate on their careers or families and then rediscovered the joys of music later in life.